A Quick Look at Sony’s XBR65A1E 120Hz Smart OLED TV

-For mid and high sound output frequencies, Sony has come up with a unique design which they call Acoustic Surface technology; this allows sound to come directly from the surface of the screen.
+For mid and high sound output frequencies, Sony has come up with a unique design that they call Acoustic Surface technology; this allows sound to come directly from the surface of the screen.
 And I must say I was impressed with the sound quality I heard coming from the A1E.
-The sound was full bodied with plenty of clarity and detail for a flat panel design.
-Dialogue was clear and very discernible and I never had any trouble understanding what was being said on screen.
+The sound was full-bodied with plenty of clarity and detail for a flat panel design.
+The dialogue was clear and very discernible and I never had any trouble understanding what was being said on screen.

-The display panel of the A1E is stylishly sleek with very thin boarders and an ultra thin panel depth.
+The display panel of the A1E is stylishly sleek with very thin borders and an ultra-thin panel depth.
 However, when you add in the kickstand, this brings its depth to approximately 3-1/2” in its retracted position for wall mounting.

 The A1E’s OLED illuminated screen contains a glossy finish which helps reduce ambient light reflections.

 In case you’re not aware, OLED (organic light emitting diode) TVs use self-illuminating diodes to create picture images and can be switched completely off which allows the TV to achieve perfect black levels and infinite contrast.

 Picture enhancing features include: